Cerenia/feature-patch/README.md

 Navigate to the source folder of the container:
 `<container_root>\app\src\main\java\com\example\simpill`

 The feature code is in the `ext` folder, indicated by the `.gitrepo` file, which also records which branch of the subrepository is currently checked out.
-This should currently be `master`.
+This should currently be `master`. *Note that this still points to the original feature subrepository and not the fork, we will fix the linkage in the next section*.

 Any interface code of the feature in the container is delimited by the marker: